lukechn99/github-quickstart/4061/filesystems.md

 User permissions are easy to tell based on who's logged into the computer
 However, how do we know what permissions a process/program has?
 ex. if Luke executes a program made by Jon, the process is run with the permissions of Luke, not Jon
+stat calls file metadata, it returns a structure with the metadata

 ### Masks
 Opposite of flags